Coffiie/transactions_app/README.md

 # Sample Flutter App With MVVM

-This app basically shows us how to make flutter apps using MVVM scalable and reusable.
+This app tries to achieve MVVM for scalable and reusable flutter apps.

 ## Some must knows about what this app is trying to achieve